skrysmanski/devlog/content/articles/cpp-cli/cheat-sheet.md

     String^ my_public_string;
 ```

-Visibility modifiers for classes/structs themself are prefixed before the CLR type keyword (i.e. like used as in C#):
+Visibility modifiers for classes/structs themselves are prefixed before the CLR type keyword (i.e. like used as in C#):

 ```c++/cli
 public ref class MyClass { };